 Grieving the death of a child

-Hope Bereavement Care provides support to people affected by the death of a child from conception to 18 years of age.
+Hope Bereavement Care provides support to people affected by the death of a baby or child from conception to 18 years of age.

 Every parent fears the loss of a child and when it happens, the child’s death is devastating to parents, family members, friends and workmates- the impact has a far-reaching ripple effect.

 Grief counselling for the loss of a child requires specialised skills and training.
 The qualified counsellors at Hope Bereavement Care work under the professional supervision of Red Nose.

 Our support services include:

 - Grief counselling for parents including red nose counselling and stillbirth support